ingafter60/dinner/README.md

 ## 5. Setting up STATIC_ROOT, MEDIA_ROOT in settings and project's url

 ## 6. Added html templates to apps, loading static files, making the dynamic navigation

+## 7. Making Our Menu dynamic by loading data from the db